 The auth hash also contains the full user profile under the

 raw key.
-The difference is that the normalized user profile data is pre-processed and guaranteed to be present, while as the full user profile data may vary depending on several factors, such as the user's identity provider and its linked profile, among others.
+The difference is that the normalized user profile data is pre-processed and guaranteed to be present, while the full user profile data may vary depending on several factors, including which social identity provider is used to log the user in.

 <section class="jumbotron text-center"> <h2><img class="jumbo-thumbnail img-circle" src="<%= @user[:info][:image] %>"/></h2> <h1>Welcome, <%= @user[:info][:name] %></h1> </section> <section class="container"> <div class="panel panel-default"> <div class="panel-heading">Normalized User Profile</div> <div class="panel-body"> <pre><%= JSON.pretty_generate(@user[:info]) %></pre> </div> </div> <div class="panel panel-default"> <div class="panel-heading">Full User Profile</div> <div class="panel-body"> <pre><%= JSON.pretty_generate(@user[:extra][:raw_info]) %></pre> </div> </div> </section>